oneapi-src/oneTBB/rfcs/template.md

 ## Proposal

-A full and detailed description of the proposal, with highlighted consequences.
+A full and detailed description of the proposal with highlighted consequences.

 Depending on the kind of the proposal, the description should cover:

-- New use cases that are supported by the extension.
+- New use cases supported by the extension.
 - The expected performance benefit for a modification.
 - The interface of extensions including class definitions or function declarations.